Mass communication: Issues and complications

 Contemporary studies have developed to complicate and critique the societal impact of mass communication.
-Theorists such as Neil Postman and George Gerbner as well as authors such as Nicholas Carr have argued that the overindulged and over-reliant have become consumed by mass communication and the mediums it utilizes.
+Theorists such as Neil Postman and George Gerbner as well as authors such as Nicholas Carr have argued that the overindulgent and over-reliant have become consumed by mass communication and the mediums it utilizes.
 This reliance, they continue, produces notable complications and issues that have seeped into an increasingly technical and connected society.

 Attention span

 As the multitude of mass communication outlets increases daily, the availability of very niche and broad outlets has also increased.
 This availability and the countless opinions being accessed can lead to a skimming activity where authors such as Nicholas Carr have noticed that they have a shorter attention span and are more prone to only skimming an outlet rather than being attentive.
 This habit is very common as the multitude of sources permit us to only take things at face value.
 Mass communication began as a term covering radio, print, and television, but it was coined before the creation of the Internet, or the “Universal Medium.”
 The Internet has taken all the risks and complications of the three aforementioned mediums and has incorporated and built further upon them.
 The ability to have infinite sources of information has created a Peek-A-Boo World effect in which the constant flow and availability of information causes certain events become very popular but quickly fizzle out.